 Chart of Accounts Definition

-The chart of accounts is a list with all the names of the accounts that a company has available to use.
+The chart of accounts lists all the accounts a company has available to use in the financial statements.
 It can be added to or changed to suit the business needs.
-An example of this is manufacturing may need different codes to a retail business.
+For example, manufacturing may need different codes to a retail business.

-Most accounting software has a set chart of accounts (CoA) when it is setup.
-During setup, some of the more advanced software also includes the feature to choose your business type and will add additional codes for you.
+Most accounting software has a set chart of accounts (CoA) when it is set up.
+During setup, some more advanced software includes choosing your business type and adding additional codes.

-Each account allows you to track transactions within the software and produce management reports, including Balance Sheet and Profit and Loss.
+Each account allows you to track transactions within the software and produce financial statements, including Balance Sheet and Income statement (Profit and Loss).

 Importance of the Chart of Accounts

 The chart of accounts is the foundation of the businesses accounting system.
-Using the wrong account code or not having enough codes will limit or produce incorrect reporting.
-The accounts list may also include codes which you do not require but is worth keeping for future use.
+Using the wrong account code or not having enough codes will limit or produce incorrect financial statements.
+The accounts list may also include codes you do not require but are worth keeping for future use.

-If you use an Excel spreadsheet, you will still have a list of accounts, although this may be simplified to a cloud accounting based software package.
+If you use an Excel spreadsheet, you will still have a list of accounts, although this may be simplified to a cloud accounting-based software package.
 Our free Excel cashbook template allows you to name your accounts.
+It includes 5 income accounts and 13 expense accounts.

 Chart of Accounts Numbering

-Looking at different cloud accounting packages, each has its individual numbering system.
+Looking at different cloud accounting software, each has its standard chart numbering system.
 We will look at a few.
-The bank and cash accounts on most accounting software are setup through banking rather than the CoA.
+Most accounting software’s bank and cash accounts are set up through banking rather than the CoA.

 Description | Number |